-People who typically choose interest only loans are:
+People who typically choose interest only home loans are:

-An El Paso, TX interest only mortgage is great for buyers who want to leverage their money elsewhere instead of locking it into a house payment.
+An Tarrant County, TX interest only mortgage is great for buyers who want to leverage their money elsewhere instead of locking it into a house payment.
 These home buyers are able to purchase the house of their dreams or investment property with a low mortgage payment.
 However, there can be interest only mortgage disadvantages as well.
 Keep in mind, that the mortgage payment goes towards interest and not the principal of the loan.
 Because of the unpredictability of the housing market, these home buyers can quickly find themselves underwater if the housing market drops.
-The tricky thing with these loans is that lenders and real estate agents do not know when the home prices will go up or down.
-One way El Paso, TX home buyers can protect themselves with an interest only mortgage is by making a large down payment on the home to gain instant equity.
+The tricky thing with these loans is that interest only mortgage brokers and real estate agents do not know when the home prices will go up or down.
+One way Tarrant County, TX home buyers can protect themselves with an interest only mortgage is by making a large down payment on the home to gain instant equity.